crossbario/txaio/docs/api.rst

 .. py:function:: make_logger()

-    Creates and returns an instance of :class:`ILogger`.
-This can pick up context from where it's instantiated (e.g. the containing class or module) so the best way to use this is to create a logger for each class that produces logs; see the example in :class:`ILogger` 's documentation
+    Creates and returns an instance of `ILogger`.
+This can pick up context from where it's instantiated (e.g. the containing class or module) so the best way to use this is to create a logger for each class that produces logs; see the example in `ILogger` 's documentation

 .. autoclass:: txaio.interfaces.ILogger